Managing your money

 Course Costs £18 - £30 £18 - £30 £18 - £30

 Accommodation forms a large proportion of your budget.
 The University provides a variety of accommodation to meet the needs of our students.
-More information about the facilities and services included within University-owned accommodation can be found on Living's offer pack information page
+More information about the facilities and services included within University-owned accommodation can be found on Living's contracts, inventories and facilities page.

 Full-time registered students are exempt from paying Council Tax